 Grey herons congregate at large nesting sites, in the tallest trees, close to a canal, river or lake.
 These ‘heronries’ are great locations for photography as the birds are normally preoccupied with the necessities of reproduction.
 They are active all day: flying back and forth, courting mates, collecting nest-building material, and hunting.

 There will be a greater concentration of herons here than anywhere else during the year.
-Instead of trying to photograph a solitary bird, you will have the opportunity to photograph dozens of breeding pairs.
+Instead of trying to photograph a solitary bird, you’ll be able to photograph dozens of breeding pairs.

 Get yourself to a park heronry